 *Note: Production of the Final Waterfront Plan is in process and will be posted as soon as possible.
 Please contact firstname.lastname@example.org for questions related to final language and policies in the Final Waterfront Plan.

-The Port is working with the SF Planning Department and SF Bay Conservation and Development Commission (BCDC) to develop amendments to align the updated Waterfront Plan policies with the San Francisco General Plan, and BCDC’s San Francisco Waterfront Special Area Plan.
-Prior to any public approval of plan amendments, the Port must complete an Environmental Impact Report as required by the California Environmental Quality Act.
+The Waterfront Plan Environmental Impact Report, as required by the California Environmental Quality Act, has been prepared and must be completed before the Port Commission can approve the Waterfront Plan.
+The Port also is working with the SF Planning Department and SF Bay Conservation and Development Commission (BCDC) to align the updated Waterfront Plan policies with the San Francisco General Plan, and BCDC’s San Francisco Waterfront Special Area Plan.